nrajasin/Network-intrusion-dataset-creator/README.md

 |                              | `counts`     | \| | time windowing and file writer |
 | csv file                     |              | \| | feature file for model training |

+## Corner cases and issues

+1. A packet can be flagged as more than one services.
+Services like SSDP are implemented using HTTP.
+That service is currently counted as both.
+This means you can see a HTTP with no TCP
+1. IPV6 traffic does not have a `ip.len` field.
+This means that the `tcp_ip_length` value in the result set only includes ipv4 traffic.
+    * This is true for TCP and UDP
+1. This application has multiple concurrent threads but does not execute as parallel operations due to limitations in Python and the GIL.
+1. NBNS , SMB and SMB2 service counts have not ben vetted.
+They may be correct or overcount.

 ## Sample CSV output

 | tcp_frame_length|tcp_ip_length|tcp_length|udp_frame_length|udp_ip_length|udp_length|arp_frame_length|num_tls|num_http|num_ftp|num_ssh|num_smtp|num_dhcp|num_dns|num_nbns|num_smb|num_smb2|num_pnrp|num_wsdd|num_ssdp|num_tcp|num_udp|num_arp|num_igmp|connection_pairs|num_ports|num_packets|window_end_time |